JessHatfield/Therapy-Booking-Backend/README.md

 * Flakeyness when running unit tests via pycharm - can lead to db not being deleted before the next test starts and failing unittests
 * Every failed auth attempt will trigger an event in sentry.
 We need a graphql middleware to handle expected exceptions and return them to the user
 * Further testing to establish the capacity of the libraries I've used to support pagination and sorting
+* Auto generate a schema artifact for reference by frontend team
+* Log succesfull query responses